24-hour hotline : 23 922 922

-5. Licence applications should be made on Import Licence (Strategic Commodities) Application Form [TID 501 (Rev 2015)] (Annex A
+5. Licence applications should be made on Import Licence (Strategic Commodities) Application Form [TID 501] (Annex A

 ) (fillable pdf format) respectively.
-These forms are free of charge and available at the Customer Service Center of Strategic Trade Controls Branch at Room 1619, 16/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong.
+These forms are free of charge and available at the Integrated Customer Service Centre at Room 1324, 13/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong.
 They can also be downloaded from the SC Website at http://www.stc.tid.gov.hk

 .
-Licence applications should be submitted to the Customer Service Center of Strategic Trade Controls Branch.
+Licence applications should be submitted to the Integrated Customer Service Centre.
 A numbered receipt will be issued for each licence application.

 (B) Declaration and Supporting Documents